sonatype/sonatype-tycho/tycho-demo/README.txt

-itp01   simple RCP application that demonstrates use of implicit build target
+itp01   simple application that demonstrates use of implicit build target
         platform
+itp02   simple application that demonstrates use of dependencies produced
+        with maven-bundle-plugin (i.e. pom-first)